Consolidated Edison Inc. (ED) Stock: A Look at the Analyst Recommendations

 ED) stock’s latest price update

-The stock of Consolidated Edison Inc. (NYSE: ED) has increased by 0.77 when compared to last closing price of 98.52.
-Despite this, the company has experienced a 0.82% gain in its stock price over the last five trading sessions.
+The stock price of Consolidated Edison Inc. (NYSE: ED) has plunged by -0.24 when compared to previous closing price of 99.01, but the company has seen a 0.20% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 10/01/22 that ConEd Agrees to Sell Clean Energy Business for $6.8 Billion

 ED’s Market Performance

-Consolidated Edison Inc. (ED) has seen a 0.82% rise in stock performance for the week, with a 0.78% gain in the past month and a 6.83% surge in the past quarter.
-The volatility ratio for the week is 1.64%, and the volatility levels for the past 30 days are at 1.48% for ED.
-The simple moving average for the past 20 days is 0.63% for ED’s stock, with a 5.28% simple moving average for the past 200 days.
+ED’s stock has risen by 0.20% in the past week, with a monthly drop of -0.44% and a quarterly rise of 5.92%.
+The volatility ratio for the week is 1.74% while the volatility levels for the last 30 days are 1.49% for Consolidated Edison Inc. The simple moving average for the past 20 days is 0.09% for ED’s stock, with a 4.65% simple moving average for the past 200 days.

 Analysts’ Opinion of ED